dsluo-archive/csx730-quiz02/README.md

 ### Quiz Questions

-1. In `gcd.s` write a function called `gcd` that implements the following C function protoype, from scratch in `x86_64` assembly using AT&T syntax intended for the GNU Assembler:
+1. In `gcd.s` write a function called `gcd` that implements the following C function protoype (also specified in `gcd.h`), from scratch in `x86_64` assembly using AT&T syntax intended for the GNU Assembler:

    ```c
    /** Returns the greatet common divisor (GCD) of two integers, @p a and @p b, using Euclid's